Meeker, Colorado: History

 The town is named for Nathan Meeker, the United States Indian Agent who was killed along with 11 other white citizens by White River Ute Indians in the 1879 Meeker Incident, also known as the Meeker Massacre.
 The site of the uprising, the former White River Indian Agency, is located along State Highway 64 in the White River valley west of town and is marked by a prominent sign.
 None of the buildings remain.

-Meeker was the first incorporated town in Northwestern Colorado and is the County seat for Rio Blanco county.
+Meeker was the first incorporated town in northwestern Colorado and is the county seat for Rio Blanco county.
 The town was incorporated in 1885 and became the central hub of banking and trade in Northwestern Colorado for several generations.

 After the uprising and the ensuing conflict known as the Ute War, in 1880 the US Congress passed legislation requiring the Ute population to relocate to reservations in Utah.
 The United States Army established a garrison on the current site of the town, called the Camp at White River.
 The town was founded in 1883 following the removal of the troops.
 The White River Museum is located just north of the Rio Blanco County Courthouse and housed in several original wooden structures of the Army garrison.

 The town emerged as a regional center for hunting by the turn of the 20th century.
 Theodore Roosevelt visited the town twice in 1901 and in 1905 on a mountain lion and bear hunting trip and stayed in the historic Hotel Meeker opposite the courthouse.
-The town is also a favorite summer destination and permanent residence for many prominent Americans, including billionaires Michael Bloomberg, former mayor of New York, Henry Kravis, former president and COO of Goldman Sachs Jon Winkelried, and comedian Daniel Tosh.
+The town and surrounding area has been a destination or residence for many prominent Americans, including Michael Bloomberg, former mayor of New York, Henry Kravis, former president and COO of Goldman Sachs Jon Winkelried, and comedian Daniel Tosh.

+In August 2025, the Elk Fire and Lee Fire burned near Meeker and prompted pre evacuation for the town.

+Meeker Historic District

+Meeker Historic District was listed on the National Register of Historic Places in 2019 and includes parts of Main, 4th, 5th, 6th, 7th and 8th Streets.